Introduction

 The Division of Berlin

-After World War II, the victorious Allied powers, including the United States, the Soviet Union, Britain, and France, divided Germany into four zones of occupation.
-Berlin, despite being located deep in the Soviet zone, was also divided into four sectors among the occupying powers.
-This division resulted in stark differences in ideologies and political systems over time, leading to increased tensions between the East and the West.
+After the defeat of Nazi Germany in World War II, the four major victorious power: the United States , the Soviet Union, Britain, and France occupied the country dividing into four zones.
+Like other cities in the Soviet zone, Berlin was also divided into four sectors among the occupying powers of the world.
+Such division paved way to differences in the political philosophies and form of government in different tilms thus heightening the conflict between the East and the West.

 The Berlin Wall